 The things I love most about the Apple Watch have nothing to do with its LTE capabilities.
 I appreciate being able to save music offline to listen to with AirPods, use Apple Pay to buy stuff without carrying my wallet around, glance at the Siri watch face to get an overview of my day and track my daily activity in the Workout and Activity apps.
 But I can do all those things with a Series 3 that doesn't have LTE, and those models start at $329.
 In fact, you can get all of these features with every watch Apple sells.

-The Apple Watch Series 3 is more affordable now that the Series 4 is the newest watch in the lineup.
-You can regularly find deals on the Series 3 that knock $50 or $100 off the retail price.
-But the Series 4 also has bells and whistles that the Series 3 can't match, including a larger, more immersive display, faster processor, and advanced heart health features such as an FDA-cleared ECG app for taking on-the-go electrocardiograms and a passive atrial fibrillation alert that monitors your heart's rhythm in the background.
+The Apple Watch Series 3 is more affordable now that the Series 5 is the newest watch in the lineup.
+But the Series 5 also has bells and whistles that the Series 3 can't match, including a larger, more immersive always-on display, built-in compass, faster processor, and advanced heart health features such as an FDA-cleared ECG app for taking on-the-go electrocardiograms and a passive atrial fibrillation alert that monitors your heart's rhythm in the background.

 The Series 3 with LTE has had its problems, like the Wi-Fi software bug and launch-weekend carrier hiccups.
 But the watch has already improved by leaps and bounds, thanks to a software update that added streaming music and manual control over cellular and Wi-Fi connectivity so your watch doesn't get stuck somewhere between the two.
 Longer battery life will continue to be a struggle at this size, even though the Series 3 has a bigger battery than its predecessors.